billbillbilly/dsmSearch/README.md

 vignette](https://github.com/land-info-lab/dsmSearch/blob/master/vignettes/dsmSearch.Rmd).

 ## Issues and bugs

-This package may take a long time to run if using spatially large or high resolution digital elevation models.

 If you discover a bug not associated with connection to the API that is not already a [reported